Merrimack Warriors men's basketball

 The Merrimack Warriors men's basketball team represents Merrimack College in North Andover, Massachusetts, United States.
 The school's team currently competes in the Metro Atlantic Athletic Conference.
 They are currently led by 9th year head coach Joe Gallo and play their home games in Hammel Court and Lawler Arena at the Merrimack Athletics Complex.

 The Warriors played their first season in 1949 at the D2 level.
 In 1984 they joined the Northeast 10 conference.
 They would stay there from 1984 to 2019 and win three conference championships and one regular season title.
 They would also make 11 NCAA D2 tournament appearances.
 Making it to the sweet 16 in 1976 and 1977.
 They would also win 3 ECAC tournament titles during this period.

 In their first year at the Division 1 level, the 2019–20 team went 14–4 in NEC play and won the regular season title, despite in the preseason being picked by the media to finish 11th out of 11 teams.
 Due to the NCAA's policy on reclassifying programs, the Warriors were not eligible to compete in the NCAA tournament or the NIT until the 2023–24 season.
-In 2024, the Warriors joined the Metro Atlantic Athletic Conference.
+The Warriors have never appeared in the NCAA Division I men's basketball tournament.
+In 2024, the Warriors joined the Metro Atlantic Athletic Conference, leaving the NEC.

 History

 The Merrimack basketball program started in 1949 they would play as a D2 independent.
-Paul Lanni was hired as their first ever head coach and led them to a 7-2 record in their first season.
+Paul Lanni was hired as their first ever head coach and led them to a 7–2 record in their first season.
 Lanni would leave after just one season.
-From 1950 to 1958 the Warriors would go through 3 coaching changes.
-In 1958 they would hire William S. LaRochelle who would lead the team for the next decade in his 12 seasons LaRochelle would lead the warriors to 9 winning seasons.
-With his best season coming in 1966-67 when he led the warriors to a 17-6 record.
+From 1950 to 1958 the Warriors would go through three coaching changes.
+In 1958 they would hire William S. LaRochelle who would lead the team for the next decade in his 12 seasons LaRochelle would lead the warriors to nine winning seasons.
+With his best season coming in 1966-67 when he led the warriors to a 17–6 record.
 Roger Damphousse would be the first player in program history to be named an all American in 1961.
-LaRochelle would leave after the 1969-70 season being the first ever warrior coach to get to the 100 win mark ending with an overall record of 153-114.
+LaRochelle would leave after the 1969–70 season being the first ever warrior coach to get to the 100 win mark ending with an overall record of 153–114.